 For instance, Krieger et al. (2016) conducted a longitudinal study across three time points following depression treatment, finding that both the Self-Compassion Scale total score and its subcomponents (CS and UCS) were equally predictive of depression outcomes.
 Although CS and UCS effects differed in direction due to the polarity of the scales, the strength of these effects was comparable, indicating that the total self-compassion score provides a robust representation of the self-compassion construct.
 These findings align with Neff’s Bipolar Continuum Hypothesis.
 Nonetheless, despite its longitudinal design, the study by Krieger et al. (2016) remains rooted in a trait-based framework.

 More recently, Mey et al. (2023) proposed investigating self-compassion as a dynamic, state-level construct that varies with momentary emotional and contextual influences.
-Through Ecological Momentary Assessments (EMA), they explored the relationship between state self-compassion and well-being, distinguishing between the CS and UCS components.
+Through Ecological Momentary Assessments (EMA), they explored the relationship between state self-compassion and well-being, distinguishing between the CS and UCS components, where EMA involves repeated, real-time data collection in participants’ natural environments.
 Their findings showed that high state CS predicted positive affect, whereas high UCS was more strongly linked to psychological distress.
 These differential effects, which challenge the Bipolar Continuum Hypothesis, emphasize the importance of analyzing CS and UCS as distinct, state-dependent dimensions.

 The use of EMA has proven particularly valuable for capturing the temporal dynamics of self-compassion (e.g., Gavrilova & Zawadzki, 2023).
 Recent studies indicate that fluctuations in momentary self-compassion are predictive of concurrent changes in affect and stress reactivity, with strong links to adaptive outcomes such as increased mindfulness, reduced stress reactivity, and improved well-being (Biehler & Naragon-Gainey, 2022; Ewert et al., 2021; Sahdra et al., 2023).
 The consistency of these temporal associations supports a reconceptualization of self-compassion as a dynamic process rather than a stable trait.
 These findings highlight the importance of state-level assessments over shorter intervals to better capture the nuanced role of self-compassion in everyday life.